 Bwindi Impenetrable national park

 Prepare yourself for high end, Uganda safari style luxury!
-Located near to where you start gorilla tracking and next to the ancient rainforest, Gorilla Forest Camp will not disappoint.
-You’ll stay in luxurious tented rooms with wooden floors and a bathroom where you can enjoy a well-earned soak in the tub after your Uganda gorilla trek.
-There is local evening entertainment around a campfire and a charming restaurant lounge and bar with open sided viewing onto a lush garden surrounded by forest.
+Located next to the ancient rainforest, Gorilla Forest Camp will not disappoint.
+You’ll stay in luxurious tented rooms with a bathroom where you can enjoy a well-earned soak in the tub.
+There is local evening entertainment around a campfire and a charming restaurant lounge and bar with amazing views of the garden and forest.
 The food is excellent!
 Gorilla Forest Camp has an intimate, exclusive atmosphere and the service is impeccable.
-Because of the location, you may be lucky enough to see a gorilla family visit the camp!
-This is an ideal place to stay when you visit Uganda for gorilla trekking.
+An ideal base for gorilla tracking; and you may be lucky enough to see a gorilla family visit the camp!

 One of our favourite hotels in Uganda!
-A short distance from the starting point for gorilla tracking in Uganda’s Bwindi Impenetrable Forest National Park, Engagi Lodge offers delightful hospitality and a lovely ambience.
-The main lodge building overlooks the forest and boasts an outdoor viewing veranda and a dining room where excellent food, prepared by a team of trained chefs, is served.
-There is also a cosy lounge with comfortable chairs and a roaring fire: the perfect place to relax in the cool evening after a hard day’s trek!
-Real care is taken with presentation and there is lots of attention to detail.
-The staff are very friendly, helpful and ensure your stay is a joy.
-You will stay in one of the 8 cosy, comfortable en suite cottages which nestle in the foliage and where you may be visited by monkeys!
-Engagi Lodge is a wonderful place to stay when you visit Uganda.
+A short distance from the starting point for gorilla tracking in Bwindi, Engagi Lodge offers delightful hospitality, attention to detail and a lovely ambience.
+The main lodge building overlooks the forest and boasts an outdoor viewing veranda and a dining room where excellent food is served.
+There is also a cosy lounge with a roaring fire: the perfect place to relax after a hard day’s trek!
+The staff are very friendly and helpful.
+Comfortable en suite cottages nestle in the foliage and you may be visited by monkeys!

 Travellers Rest is part of a chain of hotels in Uganda which offer comfortable, cosy accommodation, good food and good value for money.
 Situated just outside Kisoro, this is clean, basic hotel is one of Uganda’s oldest and offers views of the Virunga volcanoes and a public lounge with an open fire.